Need Electrophoresis Equipment for your research?

 Electrophoresis is based on the phenomenon that most biomolecules exist as electrically-charged particles, possessing ionizable functional groups.
 Biomolecules in a solution at a given pH will exist as either positively or negatively charged ions.

-When subjected to an electric field, ionized biomolecules will migrate at a different pace, depending on the mass and the net charge of each particle in the solution—negatively-charged particle, anions, will migrate towards a positively charged electrode, or cathode, and cations, or positively-charged particles, will be pulled towards a negatively-charged electrode called anode.
+When subjected to an electric field, ionized biomolecules will migrate at a different pace, depending on the mass and the net charge of each particle in the solution—negatively-charged particles, anions, will migrate towards a positively charged electrode, or cathode, and cations, or positively-charged particles, will be pulled towards a negatively-charged electrode called the anode.

 The differences in the speed and the direction of each charged particle will result in a migration pattern that is unique to its individual property, leading to the isolation of components of the biomolecules that possess similar characteristics (Andrews, 1986, as cited in Westermeier, et al., 2005, p.
 3).